 There are a number of ways patients can follow through complaints if they feel the Surgery has not dealt with them satisfactorily.

 Patients unhappy with our response should advise the Complaints Manager of their reasons and state what else they would like to be done.
 If, as a result of this request, no further action can be taken by the Surgery to resolve the complaint we will advise patients accordingly

-Patients can then ask NHS England to help resolve the complaint - or to ask them to make further investigations where the patient feels the surgery has not responded fully or fairly
+Patients can then ask the Commissioner to help resolve the complaint - or to ask them to make further investigations where the patient feels the surgery has not responded fully or fairly

 Willerby and Swanland Surgery is committed to providing the best possible care at all times to all our patients.
 However, we recognise there may be times when we get it wrong.